 They are also injected intrathecally (into the spinal fluid) by an experienced anesthesiologist.
 Intrathecal injection enables the stem cells to bypass the blood-brain barrier and migrate to the injury site within the spinal canal.

-Spinal cord injury stem cell treatment protocol
+Spinal cord injury stem cell clinical protocol

-- The standard protocol takes 4 weeks
+- Length approximately 4 weeks

 - The first two days: medical evaluation, blood testing, and bone marrow collection